La Mansonnière cave

-La Mansonnière cave is a chalk cave in northern France.
+La Mansonnière cave is a chalk cave in Rémalard en Perche in northern France.
 It was discovered in 1977.

 Discovery

 La Mansonnière cave was discovered by the Speleo Club du Rond Point de L'Aigle (SCRPLA) in 1977.
 The discovery was published in the bulletin printed by La MJC de l'Aigle and was reported to the French Federation of Speleology at the St Etienne de Rouvray Conference.

 Origins

-The Cave was originally called "La Grotte de Bellou sur Huisne", after the name of the local commune in south eastern Orne county, Normandy.
+The Cave was originally called "La Grotte de Bellou sur Huisne", after the name of the local commune in southeastern Orne county, Normandy.
 It lies in a disused chalk mine used at the time as a mushroom farm.
 The entrances were walled up, but permission was obtained to gain entry to the labyrinth, referred to by the mushroom workers as 'clay pockets'.
 It was clear that extensive digging could link up the truncated sections to lengthen the cave from 140 metres to more than one kilometre, making it one of the longest chalk caves.
 The tunnels are about 1.5 metres high but are extensively choked with sediment.